Board

 The William Morris Society of the United States is a volunteer-run organization led by a board of directors elected by our membership.
 For more on the board elections, tenures, and responsibilities, see our bylaws.

-The Board for the period of February 2022 – February 2023 is:
+The Board for the period of March 2025 – March 2026 is:

 • Jude Nixon, President

-• Sarah Mead Leonard, Vice President
+• Imogen Hart, First Vice President

-• David Lowden, Secretary
+• David Lowden, Secretary and Interim Treasurer

 • Mark Samuels Lasner